patrickbower/player-stats/README.md

 A single component brief

 ## Overview
-Although the task is complete and working using standards set out in the brief there a couple of notable points I've run out of time to do:
+Although the task is complete and working using standards set out in the brief there a couple of notable points I've run out of time to add:

  - Document code using JSdocs
  - Add pollyfill's for use in IE11